Kent Bazemore: Sacramento Kings (2020)

 On January 20, 2020, Bazemore was traded, alongside Anthony Tolliver and two future second-round picks, to the Sacramento Kings in exchange for Trevor Ariza, Wenyen Gabriel and Caleb Swanigan.
 Bazemore made his debut for the team two days later, scoring seven points in a 106–127 loss to the Detroit Pistons.

 Return to Golden State (2020–2021)

 On December 1, 2020, Bazemore signed a one-year contract with the Golden State Warriors to join the team for a second stint.
 He made his debut for the team on December 22, logging two points, two rebounds and two assists in a 99–125 loss to the Brooklyn Nets.
 On February 17, 2021, Bazemore scored a season-high 26 points, alongside eight rebounds, three assists and three steals, in a 120–112 overtime win over the Miami Heat.

 Return to the Lakers (2021–2022)

 On August 6, 2021, Bazemore signed with the Los Angeles Lakers.
 On January 28, 2022, he scored a season-high 13 points in a 114–117 loss to the Charlotte Hornets.

-On September 21, 2022, Bazemore signed with the Sacramento Kings.
-He was waived on October 13.
+On September 21, 2022, Bazemore signed with the Sacramento Kings, but was waived on October 13.

+On August 8, 2023, the Golden State Warriors held a free agent workout with Bazemore.

+Greensboro Swarm (2024)

+On January 28, 2024, Bazemore joined the Greensboro Swarm.
+However, he was waived on November 19.

+Capital City Go-Go (2025—present)

+On March 24, 2025, the Capital City Go-Go announced that they had acquired Bazemore.